anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The road of excess leads to the palace of wisdom.
+Quote: The extreme limit of wisdom, that's what the public calls madness.

-By: William Blake
+By: Jean Cocteau